AgentMC/Sao20/Translate/En/Part9.md

 "After slashing the emperor, goblins may return to the original."

-It was a slight hope, but at least they can earn some time if there is no one to control them.
+It was a weak hope, but at least they can earn some time if there is no one to control them.

 The problem was that the poison hasn’t come out of the wounds above the right knee and right instep.
 Strong posture was essential for secret sword moves, as well as to release several whole-body blows.
 Still there was no choice but to try.